bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ## Connect

-To begin, will use a public demo instance of Tiled.
-If you are reading this tutorial from an airplane, see the section below on running your own Tiled server.
+To begin, we will use a public demo instance of Tiled.
+If you are reading this tutorial from an airplane, see the section below on running your own Tiled server on your laptop.

 ```{code-cell} ipython3